A culture of innovation, fostered through employee recognition, can be an effective way for organizations to drive innovation and business growth.

 4. Enable Social Recognition for Innovators

-Integrating the reward and recognition program with the employees’ innovation efforts can motivate them to continue exploring new ideas.
+Integrating the reward and recognition program with employees’ innovation efforts can motivate them to continue exploring new ideas.

 So, organizations should give rewards at different stages of the lifecycle of new ideas – ideation, business viability, proof of concept, and monetization/ business impact.